Jaime Mata

-Jaime Mata Arnaiz (born 24 October 1988) is a Spanish professional footballer who plays as a striker or a winger for Segunda División club Las Palmas.
+Jaime Mata Arnaiz (born 24 October 1988) is a Spanish professional footballer who plays as a striker or a winger.

 Club career

 Early years

 Born in Madrid, Mata finished his youth career with local Galáctico Pegaso, making his senior debut with the reserves in 2007.
 After appearing with the main squad in the Tercera División, he moved to neighbouring Rayo Vallecano in December 2009, being immediately loaned to UD Socuéllamos in the same level.

 Mata was subsequently loaned to CD Móstoles of the same league in August 2010, in a season-long deal.
 He returned to Rayo in summer 2011, being assigned to the B team in the Segunda División B.

 On 5 July 2012, Mata signed for fellow third-division Lleida Esportiu.

 Girona

 After scoring 32 goals over two seasons, Mata moved to Segunda División after agreeing to a two-year deal with Girona FC on 18 June 2014.
 He played his first match as a professional on 24 August 2014, starting in a 1–0 home win against Racing de Santander.
 He scored his first goal six days later, the winner in a 2–1 away victory over AD Alcorcón.

 On 11 June 2015, in the first leg of the promotion playoffs' semi-finals, Mata scored a brace in a 3–0 away defeat of Real Zaragoza.